kobis2003/burring_back/README.md

 ### Process
 As there was a loading bar asked, I needed to launch concurrent process.
-I used the Process option of python (after trying async and threaded function).
+I used the Process option of python (after trying async and threaded function...).
 I have made a piece of code before to make sure that no more than 5 project are running at the same time (otherwise, it wait for one to finish).
 It's some kind of security if a lot of user are calling the blurring function at the same time but I don't know if it works.